profitview/support/vps_host.md

-## Need to run your bot 24/7?
+## Need to run your PV bot 24/7?
 Get a cheap VPS.

 Please be aware that by renting a VPS you get mostly a barebones virtual Linux system.
 There is no user friendly graphical interface and everything will be done through command line.
 You will be expected to: